imixs/imixs-ml/imixs-ml-workflow/README.md

 ** The Training Status **
 If the status is `confirmed` and the workitem type is `workitemarchive` than the status is set to `training`.
 This status indicates that all known entities of a mlDefinition are filled with data found in the document content.
 This means that this workitem can be used for later training.
 The MLService automatically creates the eventlog entry `ml.training` for this workitem.
 See the 'ML TrainingScheduler'.

 ### Overwriting the ML Status flag

 You can overwrite the ML-Status flag in a BPMN event by providing a ml-config tag with the name 'status':

 	<ml-config name="status">suggest</ml-config>

 This example reset the ML-Status to 'suggest'.
+Overwriting the ML Status flag may only be needed in case a workflow is canceled and you want to avoid that the workitem is used for later training.
+In such a case you can set the status to 'cancel'

+	<ml-config name="status">cancel</ml-config>

 ## ML Training Scheduler

 The service MLTrainingScheduler is an EJB Timer Service sending the collected training data of a workitem to the ML training service.